wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/dataverse-teams-power-bi/includes/2-connect-transform.md

 ## Install Power BI Desktop

 Power BI Desktop is a free application that allows you to connect, transform, and visualize your data.
-It can connect to many data sources, including Microsoft SQL, Excel, SharePoint lists, and Dataverse for Teams tables.
+It can connect to many data sources, including Microsoft SQL, Excel, Microsoft Lists, and Dataverse for Teams tables.
 Then, Power BI Desktop will transform and clean the data to create interactive reports.

 Two ways to install Power BI Desktop are: